 At you step down from the Lady Chapel, with its statue of Mary and Jesus, the simple wooden pulpit is in keeping with the pews.
 The Lectern, made of brass, is in the form of an eagle, with outspread wings, resting on an orb.
 This signifies “the Word of God” being borne out into the world, for the Bible is placed on the eagle’s back.
 Notice the guardian lions at the base.
 The font is at the back of the church and is made of alabaster - apparently it in the same style as an earlier pulpit.
 The text "Suffer little children" always seems appropriate as we bring children to baptism - modern translations of the bible simply say "Let the children come to me" (Matthew 19.14).
 There is also a rather lovely angel, presumably from the earlier church - by the door to the choir vestry at the back of the church.

 There is a nineteenth century stair turret, and there are three bells housed in the tower.
 They are named:

 MARY: Sadler, Churchwarden, G. Hedderley fecit Nottingham 1790.

 I TO THE CHURCH THE LIVING CALL AND TO THE GRAVE DO SUMMONS ALL, 1781 Joseph and Francis Sadler, Churchwardens, Hedderley founder Nottingham.
 The weight of this bell is 8cwt, 26 lbs

 There is access to the tower roof, but we no longer allow access as the parapet is too low for it to be safe.
-(This is the reason we no longer fly the flag).
+(This is the reason we rarely fly the flag).
 Here are two pictures from the top.

 We have put these notes together from various earlier guides.
 The photos are by Liz Maher, Rob Newman, Geoff Bailey, Matt Cooper and Peter Barham.
 We hope you have enjoyed your visit to St Edmund's - continuing the journey that goes back for more than a thousand years, and goes on into the future.